The small business beginners guide to SEO

 When you hear about search rankings, Search engine optimisation, known most commonly as ‘SEO’ is the term you need to know about.
-So often businesses say to me it isn't relevant for my business.
-But it doesn’t matter what you do, or the size of your business, SEO is a must for any business.
+It doesn’t matter what you do, or the size of your business, SEO is a must for any business.

 A Forrester study revealed 93% of all online experiences begin with a search engine, Google being the king